Use various Firebase services setup, run and extend the functionality to your Actions on Google Assistant app.

 To get started with Cloud Functions for Firebase, visit the docs for Firebase Functions.
 Also see the Actions on Google docs for Deploying to Cloud Functions.

-Firebase Hosting makes it extremely simple to host static rich media files for use in your Assistant app.
+Firebase Hosting makes it extremely simple to host static rich media files for use in your Action.
 You can upload files in the Actions on Google folder we create for you in the Firebase console, and then immediately start referencing those files in your Assistant’s rich responses.

 If you are an existing Firebase user, you can also easily re-use any assets you have hosted for your mobile or web apps.

-If your Assistant app generates user-specific files, Firebase Storage will give you a place to store it.
-Whether it’s a log of your app’s responses in a text file or an image file, allow your users to access content you create for them, wherever they are.
+If your Action generates user-specific files, Firebase Storage will give you a place to store it.
+Whether it’s a log of your Action’s responses in a text file or an image file, allow your users to access content you create for them, wherever they are.

 To learn more, visit our Firebase Storage docs.